nodelab-org/dash-react-force-graph/README.md

 The component is currently in alpha-like stage and fixed and updates will follow.
 For now, only the 2D graph component is ported, the others will follow once the 2D version is stable.

 Get started with:
+1. install the library: `python -m pip install git+https://github.com/JonThom/dash-react-force-graph`
-1. Install Dash and its dependencies: https://dash.plotly.com/installation
+2. Install Dash and its dependencies: https://dash.plotly.com/installation
-2. Run the simple example at `python usage.py`
+3. Run the simple example at `python usage.py`
-3. Visit http://localhost:8050 in your web browser
+4. Visit http://localhost:8050 in your web browser

 <Below: the standard README text from the Dash component boilerplate>